sidharth-av/Sidharth-av/README.md

 ## 🏆 Achievements

-- 🥇 Developed a high-converting Shopify app used by multiple e-commerce businesses
+- 🥇 Developed a high-converting Shopify apps and theme used by multiple e-commerce businesses
 - 🥉 Developed e-commerce websites using React JS

 ## 💻 Projects